fakhripraya/HANLPS/README.md

 # HANLPS

-## Highly Accurate Natural Language Processing Service
+HANLPS or Highly Accurate Natural Language Processing Service is an AI focus location retrieval backend service mainly to fetch location based on the input this service used GRPC Protocol to communicate

 ## Installation